jeffreykegler/old_kollos/notes/misc/strand.md

 It can be shown that there is always some context-free grammar `g2`, whose language is `suffixes(L1)`.

+## Notation

+Hypenated names are very convenient in what follows, while subtraction is rare.
+In this document,
+to avoid confusion,
+subtraction will always be
+shown as the addition of a negative number.
+For example `4+(-1) = 3`.

 ## Nucleobases, nucleosides and nucleotides

 In order to make the following algorithm appeal to the intuition more,